millerjes37/summit_hip_numbers/DEPLOYMENT.md

 2. Place video files in `videos/` directory
 3. Place splash images in `splash/` directory
 4. Double-click `run.bat` to launch

+**No additional dependencies needed on target machine!** FFmpeg DLLs are included.

 ### macOS